An official website of the United States government

 G-4, Assistant Chief of Staff for Logistics (ACSLOG)

-the multi-faceted Logistical System.
-The operational elements of the G-4 perform vital functions which support world-wide medical training platforms
+The G-4 provides complete, comprehensive, and responsive support to the MEDCoE and its external customers through single entry into the multi-faceted Logistical System.
+The operational elements of the G-4 perform vital functions which support world-wide medical training platforms and medical readiness requirements.

-Back to top of page
+Back to top of pageSpecial Staff

-Advises the Commander, AMEDDC&S and performs those services pertaining to specialized matters within each field of activity.
+Advises the Commander, MEDCoE and performs those services pertaining to specialized matters within each field of activity.
 This Staff is comprised of Executive Operations, Historian, ARNG/USAR Advisors, Office of Strategy and Innovation, Marketing, Internal Review and Audit Compliance (IRACO), Quality Assurance, Safety, and Public Affairs.

 Our office is dedicated to provide you with advice on protocol procedures and plans.